nalind/buildfarm/README.md

 ```
 Notes:
 * Emulation works at the instruction level, so binaries which are run using emulation still see the host's true CPU information in `/proc/cpuinfo`, which can confuse them.
-* `qemu-user` emulators use multiple threads, and certain system calls which they make on behalf of single-threaded binaries that they are interpreting can fail in ways those binaries do not expect.
+* `qemu-user` emulators use multiple threads, and this can cause certain system calls which they make on behalf of single-threaded binaries that they are interpreting to fail in ways those binaries do not expect.

 Use remote machines to do the heavy lifting (this repository):
 ```bash!